cruncher/sparky/README.md

     scope.age = 32;               // input.value === '32'

 Similarly, <code>type="range"</code> only gets and sets numbers, and
-<code>type="checkbox"</code> only gets and sets booleans unless the value
+<code>type="checkbox"</code> only gets and sets booleans, unless the value
 attribute contains a string (in which case the property must be a string matching the value for the input to be checked).

 Other types get and set strings by default.
 To force the input to get and set a different type use one of Sparky's <code>value-<i>xxx</i></code> functions&hellips;

 #### data-fn="value-<i>xxx</i>"